 |Count (Distinct)||Rows for this column show the number of unique values matching the unique combinations of the other columns in the report.
 For example, if your report includes the Provider, Product, and Account ID columns, and you select this option for the Provider column, the Provider column shows the number of its unique matching values for each unique row of product and account ID.|

 Using pivot fields

 You can organize aggregated data as sub-columns of another column using the pivot field.

 - Drag the field from the Columns list to the Pivot Field box.

 A new super-column is added for each value of the pivot field, with sub-columns for each aggregated field in the Columns list.
-For example, if you drag the Cost Center field to the Pivot Field box, HPE Consumption Analytics platform adds a super-column for each cost center value, with aggregated Cost columns beneath it:
+For example, if you drag the Cost Center field to the Pivot Field box, HPE Consumption Analytics portal adds a super-column for each cost center value, with aggregated Cost columns beneath it:

 - When using a pivot field, a report will display no more than 25 columns of data.